Shape Lives. Grow Your Career.

 How to Apply

-Please email a cover letter, resume, and three references to Diana Richardson, Assistant to the Head of School at drichardson@rectoryschool.org.
+Please email a cover letter, resume, and three references to Maria Carpenter, Director of Elementary School, at mcarpenter@rectoryschool.org.

 Key Responsibilities